SiddharthMathurDeveloper/DSA/Binary Search/important things.md

 - First code the linear version then tranform to the binary Search way , usually a helper function will remain just the how the values being passed is being change , (Linear -> Binary)

-- Range should be formed on linear and binary Approach
+- Range should be formed on linear and then convert to binary search Approach

 ***Increaing decreasing question has some properties like left side is smaller than mid and mid is samller that than right (single peak) ,